5 Tips for Leading your People Through the Uncertainty of Brexit

 Make no mistake, the uncertainty of Brexit will be worrying your employees no matter what industry you operate in, and managing your people through this difficult time will be key to getting through it and prospering on the other side regardless of what happens.

-So how can leaders ensure they keep their employees focused and productive in the face of so much uncertainty?
-Here our Getfeedback’s 5 tips for leading through uncertainty:
+So how can your leaders ensure they keep their employees focused and productive in the uncertainty of Brexit?
+Here our GFB’s 5 tips for leading through uncertainty:

 Be forward focused